Fuma419/periodic-dns-resolver/README.md

 example: 5137992803:AAHUtQzdUbyS8LXDFftFYJ4c-J-n052OyRg
 ```
-3. Use this website (with your token) to aquire your chat ID
+3. Use this website (with your token from step 2) to aquire your chat ID
 ```
 https://api.telegram.org/bot<your bot token>/getUpdates
 ```